 I love teaching writing!
 It’s my favorite thing.
-I love watching students light up with ideas as they write in my class.
+I love watching students light up with ideas as they do writing activities in class.
 I love having students leave my room confident in their ability to write and embrace the process.
 But, let’s be honest here.
 It takes some kids a long time to get confident about writing.
 Why is that?

 Students need loads of opportunities to practice and even more encouragement.
 They need a safe place to take risks and learn from their mistakes.
 Writing should be fun, just like reading should be fun.
 Here are some fun digital writing activities that focus on writing.
 These can be used in Virtual Classrooms or for Face to Face Teaching.